-Employment Litigation Price Transparency Statement
+Employment Tribunal Price Transparency Statement

 We pride ourselves in our ability to resolve matters early to avoid unnecessary expense.
 However, there are times when this is not possible and in such circumstances we will represent you robustly and with agility.